tuukkaviitanen/eventshuffle/README.md

 - Deploying the application to my own hosting environment

 \* Based on findings from my thesis: [A comparative analysis of modern programming languages in REST API development](https://www.theseus.fi/handle/10024/884660)

+## Current state

+- The API contract is fully implemented with persisting storage
+- User inputs are validated with descriptive validation errors
+- Semi-automatically generated [Swagger UI](https://swagger.io/tools/swagger-ui/) for API documentation
+  - Still partial as only the endpoints and parameters are documented
+- Some unit tests for a helper function
+  - API tests not yet implemented due to time constraints
+- CI pipeline verifies code style, code formatting, build and tests.
+Production Docker images are versioned and published to [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+- The latests published Docker image is automatically deployed to https://eventshuffle.tuukka.net
+  - My custom hosting setup automatically polls new image versions using [watchtower](https://containrrr.dev/watchtower/) every 5 minutes
+- Overall, the foundations for the application are well made and it will be pleasant to maintain and scale further